 9. Tell your kids about how you celebrated Valentine’s Day when you were their age.

 Then they can ask their grandparents how they celebrated when they were young.
 Talk about the different ways Valentine’s traditions have changed through the years and how they’ve stayed the same.
+Host your own valentine’s day family celebration a movie night and sweet treats.

 10. Play a Valentine’s Game.